snowbillr/blog/_drafts/buttons-in-phaser-3.md

 In the spirit of keeping our codebase well organized, we have some refactoring to do.
 If we want to add more than one of our ugly buttons to our game, we would need to duplicate this code each time.
 Instead of that, let's extract the code for the button into its own class.

 > Bonus Tip: Phaser has an excellent plugin system that allows you to add your own `GameObject` factories.
-However, I haven't taken the time to dive into it yet, plus its a little outside the scope of this tutorial.
+But honestly, I haven't taken the time to dive into it yet, plus its a little outside the scope of this tutorial.
 As an exercise on your own, try and build this out into a real plugin!

 ### A Custom `GameObject`